miku/beautifulio/Slides.md

 # Streams

-As layed out in the *love letter*, the use of `ioutil.ReadAll` is debatable.
+As layed out in the *love letter*, the use of `ioutil.ReadAll` is not always the answer.
 It's in the standard library and useful, but not always necessary.

 ```go
 b, err := ioutil.ReadAll(r)